 How Much Sweetener Should You Add to Taro Boba Tea?

 Taro straight from the root is naturally sweet and flavorful.
-You can enjoy sipping on taro tea without any added sugar, though the sweetness will be more subtle.
+You can enjoy sipping on taro tea without any added sugar.

 However, sugar syrups are great for elevating the flavors of taro tea.
-If you’re making taro boba tea from scratch, we recommend adding three tablespoons of simple syrup to the blender.
+If you’re making taro boba tea from scratch, we recommend adding between one and two tablespoons of simple syrup.
 This will give the tea a light sweetness that’s not too overpowering.

 Why Are Taro Bubble Teas Different Colors?